 If you have experienced sexual violence, you are not alone.
 Many Georgia Tech offices are here to help.
 We have also created a quick resource guide for students and for faculty and staff who have experienced sexual violence.

 Health Initiatives, a unit of Health and Wellbeing, coordinates the VOICE Initiative and has full-time staff dedicated to the issue of sexual violence on campus.
-Health Initiatives has two Victim-Survivor Advocates who can provide immediate and ongoing support to a victim-survivor as they cope with an experience of sexual violence, including information on reporting options, regardless of when the violence occurred.
-Advocates can also connect victim-survivors with resources if they are struggling with classes, relationships, or other consequences resulting from their experience.
+Health Initiatives has two VOICE Advocates who can provide immediate and ongoing support to victims and survivors as they cope with an experience of sexual violence, including information on reporting options, regardless of when the violence occurred.
+Advocates can also connect victims and survivors with resources if they are struggling with classes, relationships, or other consequences resulting from their experience.
 Health Initiatives also provides information, educational programs and outreach, and referrals, and support for Georgia Tech students, faculty, staff, and administration regarding sexual assault, rape, dating or domestic violence, sexual harassment, stalking, and related issues.
 An on-call advocate is available 24/7 and can be reached through GTPD (see below for after-hours contact information).
 You can also check out books through our online library collection.

 The WRC can provide information, referrals, and support for Georgia Tech students regarding sexual violence.
-The WRC staff members are trained to work with victim-survivors, including providing information on campus resources, accommodations, and reporting options.
+The WRC staff members are trained to work with victims and survivors, including providing information on campus resources, accommodations, and reporting options.
 The WRC provides support for survivors of all genders.

 Officers from GTPD can support the investigation and prosecution of cases, ensure the well-being of the victim, and transport victims to Grady Rape Crisis Center for treatment.
 If you are in crisis or in need of assistance after hours, contact GTPD and ask to speak to an on-call advocate.
-You do not have to disclose your name or any information to GTPD when you call to be connected to the on-call advocate (who will be a trained Health Promotion staff member).
+You do not have to disclose your name or any information to GTPD when you call to be connected to the on-call advocate (who will be a trained Health Initiatives staff member).